 responsible for hundreds of thousands of deaths worldwide.

-Early reports from China suggested an overall cardiac arrhythmia incidence of 17% in patients
+Early reports from China suggested an overall cardiac arrhythmia incidence of 17% in

-of arrhythmias in this population have not been elucidated.
+type and burden of arrhythmias in this population have not been elucidated.

 Myocardial injury is common in patients with COVID-19, accounting for 7%-23% of reported

 cases in Wuhan, China.
-Among COVID-related myocardial injury, etiologies vary and can include
+Among COVID-related myocardial injury, etiologies vary and can

-cardiomyopathy.
-Myocardial injury is associated with high risk of developing all types of
+stress induced cardiomyopathy.
+Myocardial injury is associated with high risk of

-arrhythmia including atrial fibrillation, supraventricular tachycardia, ventricular
+developing all types of arrhythmia including atrial fibrillation, supraventricular

-tachycardia, ventricular fibrillation, and variable degrees of heart block.
-Sudden cardiac
+tachycardia, ventricular tachycardia, ventricular fibrillation, and variable degrees of

-death was also reported.
+heart block.
+Sudden cardiac death was also reported.

-The pathophysiology of COVID-19-related myocarditis is a combination of direct viral injury
+The pathophysiology of COVID-19-related myocarditis is a combination of direct viral

+treatment.
 The long term impact of COVID-19 myocarditis remains unknown

-Meanwhile, cardiac magnetic resonance (CMR) imaging is an integral test in the diagnosis of
+Meanwhile, cardiac magnetic resonance (CMR) imaging is an integral test in the diagnosis

-myocardial injury.
-It can safely be used as a first-line diagnostic tool in the workup of
+of myocardial injury.
+It can safely be used as a first-line diagnostic tool in the workup

-myocardial injury associated with COVID-19.
+of myocardial injury associated with COVID-19.

-Investigators believe that proper diagnosis and management of COVID 19 related arrhythmias
+Investigators believe that proper diagnosis and management of COVID 19 related

-mortality of this dangerous presentation of the disease.
+morbidity and mortality of this dangerous presentation of the disease.

 Diagnostic Test: Cardiac Magnetic resonance imaging